-A Beginners Introduction to RCA
+A Beginners Introduction to RCA – Root Cause Analysis

 Have you ever tried to write down all of the steps and decisions required to make a tea?
 I can assure you, there are several more than what you first write down.
-By applying RCA techniques, you are forced to look at all of the little steps and details in a process that could potentially cause a problem, and either rule them out, or define them as the Root Cause.
-You break the process down, and in turn discover where there is potential for problems to arise.
+By applying RCA techniques, you are forced to look at all of the little steps and details in a process that could potentially cause a problem, and either rules them out, or define them as the Root Cause.
+You break the process down, and in turn, discover where there is potential for problems to arise.

 If you had asked me two weeks ago ‘Do you know what RCA is?’
 I probably would have said something generic – along the lines of ‘RCA is a way of finding out the cause of a problem.’
 And simply put, that could be considered a good answer.
 But did I know how to apply RCA techniques to everyday life?
-Or why RCA is such a handy tool? – well the answer to that is definitely not.
+Or why RCA is such a handy tool? – well, the answer to that is definitely not.
 However, this month I had the pleasure of attending an EMS Cognito RCA 2 day workshop, ran by our very own Matt Gilson, and alongside 4 candidates from Mazak.

 Upon being presented with the opportunity to go, I found myself wondering whether this course could apply to me.
 Was I going to find the techniques useful?
 What will an Admin and Marketing Assistant be able to take from a course designed to assist people in the manufacturing industry?
 I never imagined I would find RCA techniques so useful, and applicable to all aspects of everyday life, even my own!

-The 2 days were spent presenting problems within the group, and together applying RCA problem solving techniques.
+The 2 days were spent presenting problems within the group, and together applying RCA problem-solving techniques.
 We went through each stage of the Problem Solving Process:

 Stage 1: Define the problem